Learn more about Probation Violations

 In addition, please note that if the court imposes a prison term upon finding that a person violated probation, it must provide day-for-day credit for any time the person spent in custody as a result of that charge.
 Imagine that a person is on probation for a felony and is before court for a second probation revocation proceeding.
 Imagine further that he spent three months in jail prior to being convicted of the offense for which he is on probation, and then an additional six months in jail following reinstatement to probation after his first probation revocation proceeding.
 In this instance, if the court were to find that the person had committed a second violation of his probation, it may elect to impose a prison sentence.
 However, if it imposes a prison sentence, the court must give the person credit for the nine months he has already served.

-Another possibility for the court at disposition of a violation is “reinstatement to probation BUT reinstatement to Intensive Probation (IPS).
-This is being under constant surveillance by a surveillance team of IPS Probation Officers and curfew.
-The County probation office watches your every move.
-They can and will bang on your door in the middle of the night to confirm you are abiding by your set, curfew, as well as subject, you to random drug and alcohol testing.
-Many of my clients have opted to go to prison, then be on intensive probation supervision.
+Another possibility for the court at disposition of a violation is “reinstatement to probation BUT reinstatement to Intensive Probation (IPS).”
+This involves being under constant surveillance by a team of IPS Probation Officers and adhering to a strict curfew.
+The county probation office monitors your every move and can conduct random checks, including knocking on your door in the middle of the night to confirm you are abiding by your curfew, as well as subjecting you to random drug and alcohol testing.
+Many of my clients have opted to go to prison rather than be on intensive probation supervision.

 Contact Chuck Franklin Law